-The Comox Valley Regional District is launching its first ever Active Transportation Network Plan!
-The Plan will identify priority areas and routes for investment in active transportation infrastructure - helping us to MOVE like a Region!
+The Comox Valley Regional District has completed its first ever Active Transportation Network Plan!
+The Plan identifies priority areas and routes for investment in active transportation infrastructure - helping us to MOVE like a Region!

-The development of this Active Transportation Network Plan will support Move.
+The Comox Valley Active Transportation Network Plan supports Move.
 Commute.
-Connect.
-BC’s strategy for cleaner, more active transportation.
+Connect., B.C.’s strategy for cleaner, more active transportation.
 The CVRD received funding for this project from the Ministry of Transportation and Infrastructure and would like to thank the Province for this support.

 Purpose and Goals